tmf-chris/filesapp/README.md

 The single view shows a table of uploaded files.
 Clicking "upload file" opens a dialog in which you can select a file for upload.
 Click "upload" to upload the file.
+There is a 10mb upload limit (on the server).
+The php configuration on the server allows for a maximum of 64m, but the controller validates 10mb.

-The "name", "type" and "date" columns are all sortable and searchable; to search, simply start typing into the field at the top of the column - the searching is a "startsWith" comparator for simplicity.
+The "name", "type", "size" and "date" columns are all sortable and searchable; to search, simply start typing into the field at the top of the column - the searching is a "substring" comparator for "name", "type" and "date".
+For "size", you can filter by typing in the number of bytes; any items *larger* in size than that will be shown.

 The name of each file is clickable; upon doing so the file will open in a new browser tab.
 This was chosen over a strict "straight download" behaviour, as it is faster to debug whether the correct file is uploaded.

+When uploading a file, the actual mimetype (from its contents) will be scanned in the backend; therefore if you upload a "jpg" that is actually a "pdf" then the filename will have extension jpg in the frontend but the mimetype will be "application/pdf".

 ### Possible improvements

 * Store files in S3 and allow retrieval of them via signed urls with an expiry datetime.
 * Remove security warnings from some dependencies (some have warning level 1)
 * Pagination/filtering is within the react-table (frontend) component; medium term for performance this should be moved server side, particular for more complex types of ordering/filtering.
 The